 I also tried to add line spacing and implement a scroll function.
 However, this didn’t work as expected, so I decided to leave it for later.
 At this stage, it was more important that the data behaved the way I wanted; I could always focus on the aesthetics once the functionality was solid.

-I then simplified the code to make it more manageable and added logic to scrape data every five minutes.
+I then simplified the code to make it more manageable and added logic to scrape data every five minutes in a batch and visualise it going through this data.
 This approach was suggested by our supervisor, Ken, as a way to imply that the data is live without needing to stream headlines in literal real time, which often caused software and blocking issues.
 By collecting data at slightly longer intervals, we allow Blender the flexibility to visualize and interpret the headlines in a more intentional and stylized manner.

 All the scraped headlines are sent to Blender, which then displays a few at a time, cycling through them in batches until all have been shown.
 This method keeps the visual experience dynamic and engaging—displaying everything at once would not only overwhelm the viewer, but also reduce the impact of individual headlines.